-As you may infer from these reader comments, researching and reviewing restaurants is no straightforward endeavor—to the contrary, it’s fraught with peril.
-We have read dining reviews by writers who turn up their noses at anything except four-star French restaurants.
-We’ve read reviews absolutely devoid of criticism, written by “experts” unwilling to risk offending the source of their free meals.
-Finally, we’ve seen reviews in dining guides that are wholly based on surveys submitted by diners whose credentials for evaluating fine dining are mysterious at best and questionable at least.
+As you may infer from these comments, researching and reviewing restaurants is no straightforward endeavor—to the contrary, it’s fraught with peril.
+We’ve read dining reviews by writers who turn up their noses at everything but four-star French restaurants.
+We’ve read reviews devoid of criticism, written by “experts” unwilling to risk offending the source of their free meal.
+Finally, we’ve seen reviews that are wholly based on surveys submitted by diners whose credentials for evaluating fine dining are mysterious at best and questionable at least.

 To be as fair and thorough as possible, we display our readers' collective opinion of each restaurant right alongside our dining critics' evaluations.
 If you want to share your dining experience in great depth, please contact us.

 Dress is informal in all theme-park restaurants, but Disney has a "business casual" dress code for some of its resort restaurants: dress slacks (or dress shorts) with a collared shirt for men and jeans, skirts, or dress shorts with a blouse or sweater (or a dress) for women.
 Restaurants with this dress code are: